airsphere-gmbh/pr-lint-action/README.md

     steps:
     - uses: morrisoncole/pr-lint-action@v1.0.0
       with:
-        title-regex: "#EX-[0-9]+"
+        title-regex: '#EX-[0-9]+'
+        on-failed-title-comment: 'This is just an example.
+Failed regex: `%regex%`!'
+        body-regex: '#EX-[0-9]+'
-        on-failed-regex-comment: "This is just an example.
-Failed regex: `%regex%`!"
+        on-failed-body-comment: 'This is just an example.
+Failed regex: `%regex%`!'
         repo-token: "${{ secrets.GITHUB_TOKEN }}"

 ```